EnKrypt/arvind.io/src/pages/posts/writing-good-react-code/index.md

 Once you understand that, HOCs should become easier to work around.
 Use them as a level of abstraction over components.
 Think 'class factory' except without the nightmares.

 With that in mind, do not call a HOC within a components `render()` method. \
-The reason why this is bad is because a new component is mounted every time the parent component is re-rendered, meaning you lose the state of the generated component and all its children.
+The reason why this is bad is because a new component will be mounted every time the parent component is re-rendered, meaning you lose the state of the generated component and all its children.

 <h2 id="inline" class="internal-link">Embrace inline JSX-fu</h2>